njbennett/ergonomics/README.md

 # ergonomics
-An experiment in human-readable-manifest-driven workstation setup
+An experiment in human-readable, manifest-driven workstation setup